furqank123/CharlesCommandBot/README.md

 ### Overview

 This bot was designed to take specific instructions from the user and execute the instructions accordingly via Slack.
-This bot also maintains its connection through WebSockets but does not utilize Slack's Real Time messaging APIs.
+This bot also maintains its connection through WebSockets but does not utilize Slack's Real Time messaging APIs as efficiently.
 The library being utilized is [slack-ruby-bot](https://github.com/slack-ruby/slack-ruby-bot) which does most of the work, it's built on top of [slack-ruby-client](https://github.com/slack-ruby/slack-ruby-client).
 This library enables us to write bot commands for a single instance or team.